arunnegi-07/DSA/Matrix/05-SurroundTheOnes/README.md

 1

 Explanation:
-1 that occurs in the 1st row and 1st column, has 3 surrounding elements 0,1 and 1.
-The occurrence of zero is odd.
+1 that occurs in the 1st row and 1st column, has 3 surrounding elements 0,1 and 1.The occurrence of zero is odd.
-1 that occurs in 2nd row and 1st column has 5 surrounding elements 1,0,1,1 and 0.
-The occurrence of zero is even.
+1 that occurs in 2nd row and 1st column has 5 surrounding elements 1,0,1,1 and 0.The occurrence of zero is even.
-1 that occurs in 2nd row and 2nd column has 8 surrounding elements.
-The occurrence of 0 is odd.
+1 that occurs in 2nd row and 2nd column has 8 surrounding elements.The occurrence of 0 is odd.
 Similarly, for the 1 that occurs in 3rd row and 2nd column, the occurrence of zero in it's 5 surrounding elements is odd.
 Hence, the output is 1.
 ```